jasonsbeer/Amiga-N2630/README.md

 ## Revision History
 <strong>Revision 4.1.0a/b</strong>
-   Added ATA activity light buffer to address to address config issues with some ATA devices.
+   Added ATA activity light buffer to address config issues with some ATA devices.
    Changed polarity of the ATA LED header.

 <strong>Revision 4.0.1a/b</strong>